 - Academic Coaching consists of personalized, one-on-one meetings with an academic coach that will help students identify their academic challenges, refine their study skills, and improve their academic performance.

-To inquire about receiving tutoring come to the Learning Resource Center Reception Desk in S-510.
-Call the LRC (212) 220-1383 for information.
+To inquire about receiving tutoring come to the Learning Resource Center Reception Desk in S-510, or call (212) 220-1383 for more information.

 Please be sure to have your student ID and your schedule available.
 We will make every effort to accommodate specific requests, but appointments are subject to tutor availability.